rapidsai/cudf/docs/cudf/source/user_guide/copy-on-write.md

 However, when either the existing or new object is _modified_, a copy of the data is made prior to the modification, ensuring that the changes do not propagate between the two objects.
 This behavior is best understood by looking at the examples below.

 The default behaviour in cuDF is for copy-on-write to be disabled, so to use it, one must explicitly opt in by setting a cuDF option.
-This can be done operation by operation if this is required, but the most common use case is to enable copy-on-write for the duration of a script.
+It is recommended to set the copy-on-write at the beginning of the script execution, because when this setting is changed in middle of a script execution there will be un-intended behavior where the objects created when copy-on-write is enabled will still have the copy-on-write behavior whereas the objects created when copy-on-write is disabled will have different behavior.

 ## Enabling copy-on-write